Do I need an appointment?

-Are available to book up to 6 weeks in advance and are only available for telephone booking to ensure they are booked with the correct Nurse.
+These types of appointments are available to book up to 6 weeks in advance and are only available for telephone booking via reception to ensure they are booked with the correct clinician.

 Remember, you can ask for a chaperone when you are being examined by a doctor.
 All doctors try to remember to ask patients if they want one, but if we forget, and you would like one, please tell us.
 We would rather know.